alejorrojas/my-icpc-setup/README.md

 # ICPC - Template

-This is my C++ tempalte project for solving ICPC algorithmic.
+This is my C++ tempalte project for solving ICPC problems.

 ## Compile the project on macOS
 ```bash